 The DTO model implies threat is primed among Latinxs after Democratic politicians mitigate immigration enforcement and differentiate themselves vis-a-vis Republican politicians.
 That is, threat becomes an increasingly relevant motivation for supporting Democratic (over Republican) politicians.
 However, an alternative explanation for our results is partisan sorting.
 Democratic (Republican) Latinxs may adopt a threatened (unthreatened) disposition after Democratic politicians commit to mitigating immigration enforcement.
 Likewise, threatened (unthreatened) Latinxs may adopt a Democratic (Republican) partisan identity and concomitant politician evaluations.
-Although we cannot completely rule out sorting given our surveys are cross-sectional, not panels,28 we present evidence priming is operative
+Although we cannot completely rule out sorting given our surveys are cross-sectional, we present evidence priming is operative.

 First, we stack all surveys with affective and experiential threat items and assess if partisanship is more strongly associated with threat in Temporal Contexts 2 and 3 relative to 1.
 If association strength does not change, sorting may not explain our results since partisans did not adopt a threatened disposition conditional on temporal context.
-We only identify sorting of affective threat in the Pew '18 survey during Temporal Context 3, implying our results are not entirely driven by sorting (Figure J13, Panel A).
-We do not find sorting with the experiential threat measures, further implying our results may not be entirely driven by sorting, but priming (Figure J13, Panel B).
+We only identify sorting of affective threat in the Pew '18 survey during Temporal Context 3, and we do not find sorting with the experiential threat measures.
+Overall, these findings imply our results may not be entirely driven by sorting, but priming (Figure D6, Panels A-B).

 Second, we use the LINES panel to demonstrate Latinx immigrant partisans do not adopt a threatened disposition between the 2016 post-election context and the middle of Trump's first presidential year (McCann and Jones-Correa, 2021), where he implemented several restrictive immigration executive orders.
-These results demonstrate, during an anti-immigrant policy context, Latinx immigrants and immigrant citizens do not adopt threatened dispositions as a function of partisanship (Table J11).
-We also demonstrate 2016 Trump vote choice does not motivate adopting a threatened disposition (Table J13), suggesting reverse causality does not explain our results.
-Moreover, we use these data to demonstrate a threatened disposition does not motivate partisan switching between the two time periods (Table J12), consistent with prior panel data evidence demonstrating anti-immigrant contexts do not motivate Latinx partisan shifts (Hopkins et al., 2021).
-Indeed, cross-sectional aggregate Pew data demonstrates Latinx partisan identity is very stable between 2008-2018 despite shifting temporal contexts (Figure J7, Table J6).
+These results demonstrate, during an anti-immigrant policy context, Latinx immigrants and immigrant citizens do not adopt threatened dispositions as a function of partisanship (Table D10).
+We also demonstrate 2016 Trump vote choice does not motivate adopting a (un)threatened disposition (Table D12), suggesting reverse causality does not explain our results.
+Moreover, we use these data to demonstrate a threatened disposition does not motivate partisan switching between the two time periods (Table D11), consistent with prior panel data evidence demonstrating anti-immigrant contexts do not motivate Latinx partisan shifts (Hopkins et al., 2021).
+Indeed, cross-sectional aggregate Pew data demonstrates Latinx partisan identity is very stable between 2008-2018 despite shifting temporal contexts (Figure D2, Table D5).
 Therefore, although sorting may partially explain Figure 3, priming is likely operative.